GeorgDangl/LightQuery/README.md

 ### Async Materialization

 The `LightQuery.EntityFrameworkCore` package provides an `AsyncLightQueryAttribute`.
-This can be used for datasources that support async materialization of queries, e.g. `var result = await context.Users.ToListAsync()`.
+This can be used for data sources that support async materialization of queries, e.g. `var result = await context.Users.ToListAsync()`.

 ## Documentation - C# Client